 The majority of selections are taken from the Sprint Night results and other relevant competitions.
-The teams are selected by the Head Coach, Adam Ruckwood and his assistant Rikki Morris.
+The teams are selected by the Assistant Head Coach, Paul Wilson.
 On the night of the leagues the selection process of swimmers to swim events is passed to the coaches of the respective teams.
-Sometimes due to illnesses, no shows etc things have to be re-jigged on the night.
+Sometimes due to illnesses etc things have to be re-jigged on the night.

 How do the swimmers know they have been selected?